mvlysidis/ZICS/README.md

 # ZICS
 This is an application for solving steady-state stochastic netowrks.
-It is standalone Windows application that can also be run through Matlab for non-Windows users.
+It is a standalone Windows application that can also be run through Matlab for non-Windows users.

 For information about how to use the application please read the Manual.pdf.